top of page

 The Hair & Care workshops were run as a complement to the services offered by the RSBC during the pandemic, and for 18 months we ran monthly zoom sessions to discuss the community’s hair needs and concerns.
 In 2021, the workshops were able to become face-to-face, taking place at Anna's studio in Hackney and connecting a community through physical presence and interaction.

-Ever since then, we have aimed at organising and facilitating different events and socials to connect fashion and beauty together with the VI community, and facilitate an open discussion about making accessibility and inclusion a priority.
+Ever since then, we have aimed at organising and facilitating different events and socials to connect fashion and beauty together with the VI community - including our ‘Making Fashion Accessible’ initiative - and facilitate an open discussion about making accessibility and inclusion a priority.

 Through regular monthly workshops, blind and low vision people have come together to develop their self-care skills, and connect with like-minded people.
 In 2023, Hair & Care was officially registered as a CIC and became a British Beauty Council Affiliate.

-The NHS estimates that over 2 million people in the UK are living with sight loss.
+The NHS estimates that over 2 million people in the UK are living with vision disability.
 The Royal National Institute of Blind People (RNIB) reports that around 60% of blind and low vision people are women.

 Since 2019, we've supported more than